CockroachDB: History

-In June 2019, Cockroach Labs announced that CockroachDB would change its license from the free software license Apache License 2.0 to their proprietary license, known as the Business Source License (BSL), which forbids “offer[ing] a commercial version of CockroachDB as a service without buying a license,” while remaining free for community use.
+In June 2019, Cockroach Labs announced that CockroachDB would change its license from the free software license Apache License 2.0 to its source-available license, known as the Business Source License (BuSL), which forbids “offer[ing] a commercial version of CockroachDB as a service without buying a license,” while remaining free of charge for community use.

 Features

-CockroachDB stores copies of data in multiple locations to deliver speedy access.
+CockroachDB stores copies of data in multiple locations to deliver quick access.

-It is described as a scalable, consistently-replicated, transactional datastore.
+It is described as a scalable, consistently-replicated, transactional data store.
 A single instance can scale from a single laptop to thousands of servers.

 CockroachDB is designed to run in the cloud and has a high fault tolerance.
 According to popular news outlets, it is described as “almost impossible” to take down.

-Even if multiple servers or an entire datacenter went offline, CockroachDB would not stop working.
+CockroachDB has a consistency model that is designed to match as closely as possible to the capabilities of Google Spanner, but without a dependence on specialized hardware for time synchronization.
+"No stale reads" is the simplest way to describe this consistency model which has deliberately made the trade-off of having non-linearizable transaction histories.
+Transactions containing overlapping keys are guaranteed to have external consistency.
+And so, in practice, systems relying on CockroachDB are very unlikely to reproduce consistency issues because nodes with high variations in clock skew can be removed from clusters, applications can rely on external consistency provided by overlapping keys and writing to the same range, and writes propagate changes to followers' timestamp caches.